Barclays profit more than doubles amid equity trading boom

 The stocks boom also bolstered its banking advisory business within the investment bank, as income rose 35% to 859 million pounds from fees for advising on equity fundraisings.

-The results mirrored those of French rival BNP Paribas (BNPP.PA), which on Friday also reported a rebound in equity trading and a drop in fixed income. read more
+The results mirrored those of French rival BNP Paribas, which on Friday also reported a rebound in equity trading and a drop in fixed income.

 The generally strong performance in the past few years from Barclays’ investment bank has vindicated Staley’s backing of the business, during a period when activist shareholder Ed Bramson urged him to cut it back.